 Yvette Roubideaux, MD, MPH (Rosebud Sioux/Standing Rock Sioux) is the Director of the NCAI Policy Research Center.
+The mission of the NCAI Policy Research Center is to provide tribal leaders with the best available knowledge to make strategically proactive policy decisions in a framework of Native wisdom that positively impact the future of Native peoples.
 Her prior work includes research, education, health systems administration and policy development in the areas of American Indian/Alaska Native health and the quality of diabetes care.
-She previously served in the Obama Administration as a Senior Advisor to the HHS Secretary for American Indians and Alaska Natives and as the Director of the Indian Health Service, which is the federal agency responsible for providing health care services to American Indians and Alaska Natives.
-Her previous academic appointments include Clinical Professor and Associate Dean for Diversity, Inclusion and Leadership at the Elson S. Floyd College of Medicine at Washington State University, and as Assistant Professor at the University of Arizona in both the Department of Family and Community Medicine in the College of Medicine and in the Zuckerman College of Public Health.
-Dr. Roubideaux served as the co-director of the Coordinating Center for the IHS Special Diabetes Program for Indians Demonstration Projects, in which 66 American Indian and Alaska Native communities implemented diabetes prevention and cardiovascular disease prevention initiatives.
-Dr. Roubideaux received her undergraduate, medical and public health degrees at Harvard, is the author of several peer-reviewed research publications, co-edited the 2001 book Promises to Keep: Public Health Policy for American Indians and Alaska Natives, and served as the President of the Association of American Indian Physicians.
+She served in the Obama Administration as a Senior Advisor to the HHS Secretary for American Indians and Alaska Natives and as the Director of the Indian Health Service (IHS).
+She is an Adjunct Professor in the Department of Health Systems, Management, and Policy in the Colorado School of Public Health at the University of Colorado, and her previous academic appointments include Clinical Professor and Associate Dean for Diversity, Inclusion and Leadership at the Elson S. Floyd College of Medicine at Washington State University, and an Assistant Professor at the University of Arizona College of Medicine and Zuckerman College of Public Health.
+Dr. Roubideaux served as the co-director of the Coordinating Center for the IHS Special Diabetes Program for Indians Diabetes and Cardiovascular Disease Prevention Demonstration Projects, directed training programs to encourage American Indian and Alaska Native students to enter health and research professions, is a founder of the Native Research Network, Inc., and served as President of the Association of American Indian Physicians.
+Dr Roubideaux received her undergraduate, medical and public health degrees at Harvard, is the author of several peer-reviewed research publications and co-edited the 2001 book Promises to Keep: Public Health Policy for American Indians and Alaska Natives.

-Amber D. Ebarb (Tlingit) is a Program Manager with the NCAI Policy Research Center.
+Amber D. Ebarb, MPP (Tlingit) is a Program Manager with the NCAI Policy Research Center.
 Amber Ebarb belongs to the Raven Dog salmon clan (L’eeneidi) in Alaska.
-She received a BA from Whitman College in Walla Walla, Washington.
+She received a BA from Whitman College and a Master’s in Public Policy with a focus on budget and public finance from George Washington University.
 She came to the National Congress of American Indians working for the legislative policy team.
-Her legislative portfolio includes budget and appropriations issues, the fulfillment of the federal trust responsibility, contract support costs, and technical assistance for budget consultations.
-Her work on budget and legislative issues highlighted the need for more reliable research and data specifically for the American Indian population and tribal programs.
-Amber began working with the NCAI Policy Research Center soon after its launch in 2003 with the desire to help bridge the gaps in research and data available for tribes.
-As a Program Manager at the NCAI Policy Research Center, she leads the work of the Census Information Center.
+Her policy portfolio includes budget and appropriations issues, Census issues, fulfillment of the federal trust responsibility, contract support costs, and technical assistance for budget consultations.
+For the NCAI Policy Research Center, she works on data quality issues, tribal capacity building for data collection and analysis.
+She also leads the work of NCAI’s Census Information Center.

 Natasha Anderson (Ihanktonwan Nakota/Ponca), JD, is the Native Youth Strategy Coordinator at the NCAI Policy Research Center.
 Natasha is a descendant of the Ihanktonwan Nakota and Ponca; and an enrolled member of the Yankton Sioux Tribe in South Dakota.
 She received her JD from the University of New Mexico School of Law and her BA from the University of Notre Dame.
 Prior to law school, Natasha worked three seasons as a wildland firefighter for the BIA Pacific Region.
 She also served as a Peace Corps volunteer in Togo (West Africa), where she focused on community health education.
 As a former prosecutor, private attorney at an Indian law firm, and federal employee supporting tribal courts, Natasha hopes to draw upon her work and life experiences to further the vision of the First Kids 1st Initiative and support Native youth.